elix/rfcs/proposals/0000-attribute-marshalling.md

 # Drawbacks

-There are not many drawbacks to pursuing this work.
+This mixin enumerates a component's property setters when the browser requests the value of `observedAttributes` at component registration time.
+This isn't necessarily expensive, but is nevertheless work that might not need to be performed if a given application never makes use of attributes, or only sets specific attributes.

 There may be cases where a component's attribute handling is too complex for `AttributeMarshallingMixin` and the `attributes` helpers, but in such cases, a developer is free to dispense with this mixin and handle `attributeChangedCallback` and `observedAttributes` themselves.